JJWSMART/hello-world/README.md

 # hello-world
-ideas,resurces,or things to discuss new branch practice for commit
+ideas,resurces,or things to discuss

+New branch practice for commit